MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_05 _Configure just-in-time (JIT) VM access in Defender for Cloud.md

 6. When you finish editing the ports, select **Save.**

 ### Request access to a JIT-enabled VM from Microsoft Defender for Cloud

+    Note: When a VM has a JIT enabled, you have to request access to connect to it.
+You can request access in any of the supported ways, regardless of how you enabled JIT.

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.